Journaling

 (It’s worth checking out his videos, especially this one which highlights some of the reasons and ways to approach journaling)

-I might ask myself some Questions for Self Reflection in order to prompt a response.
-If I’m feeling lazy I might do 54321 journalling instead.
-Recently, I’ve started keeping a Bullet journal.
+I might ask myself some Questions-for-Self-Reflection in order to prompt a response.
+If I’m feeling lazy I might do 54321-journaling instead.
+Recently, I’ve started keeping a Bullet-journal.

 I love the diary because it knows itself to be a minor form; it isn’t trying to be anything but.
 It isn’t constructed, like a memoir; it is life as it happens.